 Degradation of stored glycogen, termed glycogenolysis, occurs through the action of glycogen phosphorylase.
 There are three distinct human genes encoding proteins with glycogen phosphorylase activity.
 One gene (PYGL) expresses the hepatic form of the enzyme, a second (PYGM) expresses the muscle form, and the third (PYGB) expresses the brain form.
-The PYGM gene is located on chromosome 11q12–q13.2 and is composed of 20 exons that generates two splice variant mRNAs.
-The two different PYGM proteins that result are referred to as isoform 1 (842 amino acids) and isoform 2 (754) amino acids.
-The PYGL gene is located on chromosome 14q21–q22 and, like the PYGM gene, is composed of 20 exons that generates two splice variant mRNAs.
-The two different PYGL proteins that result are referred to as isoform 1 (872 amino acids) and isoform 2 (813) amino acids.
+The PYGM gene is located on chromosome 11q12–q13.2 and is composed of 20 exons that generate two splice variant mRNAs.
+The two different PYGM proteins that result are referred to as isoform 1 (842 amino acids) and isoform 2 (754 amino acids).
+The PYGL gene is located on chromosome 14q21–q22 and, like the PYGM gene, is composed of 20 exons that generate two splice variant mRNAs.
+The two different PYGL proteins that result are referred to as isoform 1 (872 amino acids) and isoform 2 (813 amino acids).
 The PYGB gene is located on chromosome 20p11.21 and is also composed of 20 exons that encode a protein of 843 amino acids.
 Although preferentially expressed in the brain, low level expression of the PYGB gene is seen in adult liver and skeletal muscle.
 The functions and regulation of these gene products are identical but defects in one or the other explain the tissue-specific nature of several of the glycogen storage diseases discussed below.

 The action of phosphorylase is to phosphorolytically remove single glucose residues from α-(1,4)-linkages within the glycogen molecules.
 The product of this reaction is glucose-1-phosphate.
 The advantage of the reaction proceeding through a phosphorolytic step is that: